 Request for Purchase

 We value your input!
 It is important for our students to have a library collection that accurately reflects what is happening in the classroom as well as looking forward to trends and future research.
-Our school is unique and we want the collection to be unique as well.
-Please send suggestions for books, DVDs, CDs, manuals, or any materials that you would like to see in the Library to support your classes and your own research.
-No promises, but we will do everything we can to meet the need.
-Send suggestions to Missy Motl.
+Contact Missy Motl with requests for items you would like added to the library collection.